levifrsn63/Titus-OS/README.md

-# TITUS-OS
+# TITUS OS
 > > 5ghz deauther fir educational purposes

 ---

 ## 🚀 Built With

-TITUS-OS is built using modern tools and technologies for embedded Wi-Fi testing and management.
+TITUS OS is built using modern tools and technologies for embedded Wi-Fi testing and management.

 ---